-Superintendent's District Update - May 2018
+Superintendent's District Update - November 2019

 Falls City Public Schools Superintendent’s District Update – November 14, 2019

 The District 56 Board of Education acted on several items before concluding the regular meeting.

-The next regular monthly Board of Education meeting is scheduled for June 11, 2018, at 7:00 P.M. in the Central Office in Falls City Middle School.
+The next regular monthly Board of Education meeting is scheduled for December 9, 2019 at 7:00 P.M. in the Central Office in Falls City Middle School.
 Regular and special meeting agendas are kept in the Office of the Superintendent, Tim Heckenlively.